 Why choose SCIS for your PCI coverage?

-We have developed software to analyze crop insurance coverage stochastically at the unit level.
-Unit-by-unit indemnity probability analysis is essential to choosing the ideal coverage level and unit structure.
+We have developed software to analyze crop insurance coverage using artificial intelligence techniques at the unit level.
+Unit-by-unit indemnity calculations are then aggregated to the whole farm across all crops.
+This analysis is essential to choosing the ideal coverage level and unit structure.
 Without this analysis, purchasing PCI in lieu of MPCI or selecting a sub-optimum combination of MPCI and PCI Select could mean overlapping coverage or coverage gaps.